 Like other liberal arts programs, we train students to think globally, critically, and multiculturally.
 We require our majors to take several courses in diverse fields because we believe in the value of multidisciplinary study, which allows you to develop your professional and intellectual interests without disciplinary restrictions.

 We know that learning isn’t limited to the classroom.
 Take your studies to the next level by participating in the many research opportunities and internships available on and near campus.
 Though it may sound counterintuitive, learning or working abroad is a great way to gain valuable and relevant skills in American studies.

 You can build an effective strategy for applying to jobs, graduate programs, and service opportunities.
 Schedule an appointment with a CLA Career Counselor.
-Explore GoldPASS, the U of M’s exclusive job and internship search database.
+Explore Handshake, the U of M’s exclusive job and internship search database.
 Attend an upcoming employer and career events and workshops to start building your network.

 411 Bruininks Hall